-\n The initial and final shape of the microstructure on the unit-cell and as a periodic material are represented in figure \ref{example1}.
-The final shape can be characterized as an inverted honeycomb structure and looks similar to the designs imagined by Almgren \cite{Alm85}.
-Its homogenized coefficients, displayed in Table \ref{table:Hcoef}, show that the structure exhibits orthotropic symmetry and a simple calculation yields $\nu_{12} = -1.25$ and $\nu_{21}=-0.42$.
-Hence, the expansion of the structure along the $Oy$ axis when stretched in the $Ox$ axis is larger the expansion along the $Ox$ axis when stretched in the $Oy$ axis.
+\paragraph{Example 1.} The first micro-structure to be optimised is a structure whose target effective Poisson's ratio is equal $\nu^t = -1.0$.
+The volume constraint was set to $V^t=50\%$.
+We further note that for this structure we enforced a symmetry of the shape along the vertical axis, by symmetrising the level set function after each iteration in the algorithm.
+The initial and final shape of the micro-structure on the unit cell and as a periodic material are represented in \Cref{example1}. \\ The final shape can be characterised as an re-entrant honeycomb structure and looks similar to the designs imagined by Almgren \cite{Almgren1985}.
+Its homogenised coefficients, displayed in \Cref{table:Hcoef}, show that the structure exhibits an effective orthotropic behaviour and a simple calculation yields $\nu_{12} = -1.25$ and $\nu_{21}=-0.42$.
+Hence, the expansion of the structure along the $Oy$ axis when stretched in the $Ox$ axis is larger than the expansion along the $Ox$ axis when stretched in the $Oy$ axis.
 This non-symmetric effect has been enabled as the symmetry relation was only imposed along the $Oy$ axis in the algorithm.

-\n The convergency history of the cost-functional and of the volume constraint displayed in {\sc Figure \ref{example1:convergence}} shows that the target coefficient where reached in slightly more than 20 iteration and that the later iteration contributed only to small improvements without bringing the cost functional to less than $0.06$ which corresponds to $92\%$ decrease of the initial value.
-The gap with respect to the target moduli can be read from Table \ref{table:Hcoef}.
-It is interesting to remark, that the final optimized microstructure has a shear moduli close to $0$.
-However the final apparent Poisson's ratio is close to the imagined target as will be discussed in the comparison with the printed samples.
+\\ The convergence history of the cost-functional and of the volume constraint displayed in \Cref{example1:convergence} shows that the target coefficient got stabilised in slightly more than 20 iteration and that the later iteration contributed only to small improvements without bringing the cost functional to less than $0.06$ which corresponds to $92\%$ decrease of the initial value.
+The gap with respect to the target moduli can be read from \Cref{table:Hcoef}.
+It is interesting to remark, that the final optimised micro-structure has a shear moduli close to $0$.
+However, the final effective Poisson's ratio is close to the set target as will be discussed in the comparison with the printed samples.
 The volume constraint has a different evolution than the cost-functional with an initial increase given by the initial evolution of the holes and then a fast and a slow evolution which lies within the proposed range of the constraint.